 Nowcasting CME initiation

-Automated calculation of the CME-initialization parameters from the exploitation of the near-real time SDO/AIA 1600 A (under development)
+Automated calculation of the CME-initialization parameters from near-real time SDO/AIA and SDO/HMI data (under development)

 Developer: Kévin Dalmasse (kevin.dalmasse[at]irap.omp.eu)